sitegui/cent-patates/README.md

 The aim here is to understand which numbers people choose the most, and avoid them.
 This reduces our chance of having to share the jackpot.
 So hold tight, this may save you a couple of millions of euros, you're welcome!

-I've choosen the French lottery as the main example here, since this project was made in collaboration with the nice folks over [Le Mans' School of AI](https://www.meetup.com/Le-Mans-School-of-AI/), but the same logic can be applied to other styles as well.
+I've chosen the French lottery as the main example here, since this project was made in collaboration with the nice folks over [Le Mans' School of AI](https://www.meetup.com/Le-Mans-School-of-AI/), but the same logic can be applied to other styles as well.
 Besides, if you happen to be around, you're more than welcome to join us ;)

 Finally, our question is: what is the chance of each being number being picked by players of the French lottery?